-That was in 1987, and thirty-three years later, and 205 countries and territories later, I’m still on the road.
-Thanks to some good career choices along the way and some sound investment choices, I’m now on the road full time and would describe myself more as a flashpacker rather than a backpacker.
+That was in 1987, and thirty-three years later, and more than 200 countries and territories later, I’m still on the road.
+Thanks to some good career choices along the way and some sound investment decisions, I’m now on the road full time and would describe myself more as a flashpacker rather than a backpacker.

 Although currently housebound due to the COVID-19 pandemic, I’m normally on the road 365-days of the year.
-I really do live out of a suitcase, or in my case, my backpack.
+I really do live out of a suitcase, or in my case, my Osprey wheeled backpack.